The Party (band): Success

 In 1997, Hollywood/PolyGram Records released a greatest-hits album of The Party; it had little chart success and was not promoted by the band itself.

 Reunion

 In 2013, the Party reunited without Tiffini Hale, and began working on a fourth album.

 In July 2013, the Party released its first single and video in two decades, titled "Salute to Summer" release on the group's website.

-In 2019 during the MMC's 30th anniversary, Chase, Deedee, and Damon performed I Want You, Summer Vacation, In My Life, (What's So Funny 'Bout) Peace, Love, and Understanding and In My Dreams.
+In 2019 during the MMC's 30th anniversary, Hampton, Hall, and Pampolina performed I Want You, Summer Vacation, In My Life, (What's So Funny 'Bout) Peace, Love, and Understanding and In My Dreams.

-Chase, Albert, Damon and Deedee reunited as The Party for their first concert in almost three decades at the House of Blues in Orlando, Florida on September 11, 2021.
+In September 2021, Hampton, Fields, Pampolina, and Hall reunited as The Party for their first concert in almost three decades at the House of Blues in Orlando, Florida.

 Tiffini Hale died on December 25, 2021, at the age of 46.

 The Party performed for the first time since Hale's death at the 90s Con After Party on March 12, 2022, in Hartford, Connecticut.

+The Party announced that they would be releasing a docu-film of their House of Blues concert on their official website and on the Always In The Club website for streaming beginning July 1, 2023.

+The Party also set sail with fans on a VIP cruise from Tampa, Florida on September 15, 2023 after the 3rd 90s Con opening day.

+On December 10, 2023, Fields, Hampton, and Hall performed at the "Why?
+Because It's Christmas" concert in Nashville, Tennessee, where they performed the song "I Wish You Peace" with other former Mouseketeers.